proycon/LaMachine/lamachine_v2_plan.md

 ### Relation with a CLARIAH WP3 VRE

-There is a certain intersection between LaMachine v2 and the WP3 VRE plans, but I'm well aware that latter goes much further and has much higher ambitions than this current plan.
+There is a certain intersection between LaMachine v2 and the WP3 VRE plans, but I'm well aware that the latter goes much further and has much higher ambitions than this current plan.
 This LaMachine v2 plan is motivated by the technologies we already have in place and attempts to sketch how LaMachine can 1) act as a kind of much simpler VRE in its own right and
-2) lay the groundwork for integration in a larger VRE, in which it can act as a deployment platform for tools.
-In other words, this plan is an attempt to close the gap in a bottom-up fashion, to keep things relatively simple and practical, and to get to demonstrable results in an as time and resource efficient manner as possible.
-I project this all to be realisable well within the time that could be allocated for me in the CLARIAH WP3 VRE.
+2) lay the groundwork for integration in a larger VRE, in which LaMachine can act as a deployment platform for NLP tools as well as for the VRE components themselves.
+This plan is an attempt to close the gap in a bottom-up fashion, to keep things relatively simple and practical, and to get to demonstrable results in an as time and resource efficient manner as possible.
+I project this all to be realisable within the time that could be allocated for me in the CLARIAH WP3 VRE.

 It is also good to stress the main difference between LaMachine and the WP3 VRE.
-LaMachine is all about distribution, deployment and access to software.
-It is not, and will never be, an infrastructure deployed online in one static location (but may be made to interact with such larger infrastructure as per goals #2 and #3).
-LaMachine also requires the underlying software to be open, publicly available, and adhere to certain common good-practices with regard to in what repositories software is deposited.
+LaMachine is all about distribution, deployment and access to software tools in any form it is available; from low-level interfaces to high-level interfaces.
+The WP3 VRE plan is more about building an infrastructure for serving various tools (without necessarily providing the actual software), providing interfaces to and around these tools, as well as providing access to data and search facilities for both.

+In this LaMachine v2 plan, we start with what we have, collaborate with CLARIAH partners, and attempt to work towards higher interoperability within a single distribution.
+I believe this lays a good foundation for further work as envisioned in the VRE plan.

 ### Relation with PICCL (CLARIAH WP2/3)